mmomtchev/magickwand.js/README.md

 This is not supported for the Windows build which is monolithic.
 It is supported for Linux, macOS and WASM.

-If the WASM binary is rebuilt with no additional libraries, its size will be brought down to 2MB gzipped.
+If the WASM binary is rebuilt with no additional libraries, its size will be brought down to 1.5MB compressed with brotli.
 Further reduction is possible by disabling unneeded SWIG wrappers but this requires to manually edit the SWIG source files and to regenerate the C++ files.
 Producing a version that supports only synchronous mode and does not require COOP/COEP is also possible.
 I will consider any offer for commercial support of such dedicated light version.

 ## Using this project as a tutorial for creating C++ bindings for Node.js and emscripten/WASM with SWIG Node-API